 Estefanía Oliver Leal

 Estefania graduated as an Early Year Teacher in 2010 and holds a Masters diploma in Social Education.
 Originally from Spain, Estefania moved to London in 2016, and since her arrival, Estefania has gained experience working with children in a variety of different capacities, including as a classroom assistant and a classroom teacher.
 Assisting and supporting children in their development has always been a passion for Estefania.
-Through her work in a Montessori school in Windsor several years ago, Estefania discovered the Montessori approach to education and completed her AMI 3 to 6 Diploma at the Maria Montessori School in 2022.
-She joined the Maria Montessori School in September that year, first as maternity cover at Crouch End and later as Children's House Spanish Teacher across all our sites.
+Through her work in a Montessori school in Windsor several years ago, Estefania discovered the Montessori approach to education, completed her AMI 3 to 6 Diploma at the Maria Montessori Institute in 2022 and joined the Maria Montessori School in September that year.

 Rebecca Livsey